MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-index-synonym.md

 Person names are a great use case for synonyms, as they can have a variety of transformations (i.e. abbreviation, reversal, truncation, etc.) applied to them.

 This is especially true for the academic space, where different bibliographic styles can use significantly different author naming schemes.
-The following is an example of synonyms for the author "David S Rosenblum", who is part of the dataset used in the larger [MAKES customization tutorial](tutorial.md).
+The following is an example of synonyms for the [academic author "David S Rosenblum"](https://academic.microsoft.com/search?q=David%20S%20Rosenblum&f=&orderBy=0&skip=0&take=10).

 ``` JSON
 ["david s rosenblum", "david rosenblum"]